vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 For more information, please see the Consumer Authority's [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).

+Vipps can not offer legal advice for this.

 See: [Regular eCommerce payments](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#regular-ecommerce-payments) for more details.

 ### How can I check if I have "reserve capture" or "direct capture"?